FenyoLab/EC_codeximaging/docs/README_celesta.md

 ## Evaluating CELESTA performance

+All CELESTA results are uploaded to OMERO after completion.
+You can use the PathViewer tool to overlay assigned cell types onto the CODEX image and visually evaluate how well they overlap with marker expression.

-You can evaluate CELESTA results using `notebooks/celesta_evaluate_results_cervical.ipynb`.
-You will find the following code blocks:
+You can also evaluate CELESTA results using `notebooks/celesta_evaluate_results_cervical.ipynb`.
+This contains the following code blocks:

 * **arcsinh_exp_prob:** Plots expression probability, in the same way that `celesta_plot_exp_prob.sh` does.
 This is so you can see all plots at once, which can help when selecting thresholds.

 * **Violin plots and Spatial plots:** For visual comparison of raw biomarker means and marker expression probability.

-* **Threshold search (mean of conf matrix diagonal):** If you have ground truth labels, you can evaluate performance using the mean of the diagonal of the confusion matrix.
+* **Threshold search (mean of conf matrix diagonal):** If you have ground truth labels, you can evaluate threshold performance using the mean of the diagonal of the confusion matrix.
 This is best for making sure CELESTA has balanced performance across all classes.
 Make sure you have run `celesta_assign_cells.sh` with all of the different thresholds you want to test.

 * **Best thresholds - full evaluation.** This takes results from the chosen best thresholds and displays the following: